wickedest/xml-node/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve this API-Builder asset
+about: Create a report to help us improving this API-Builder asset
 title: "[BUG]"
 labels: bug